freelancerstudio/GameCredits-node/Readme.md

-# node-gamerscoin
+# node-GameCredits

-node-gamerscoin is a simple wrapper for the gamerscoin client's JSON-RPC API.
+node-GameCredits is a simple wrapper for the GameCredits client's JSON-RPC API.

 The API is equivalent to the API document [here](http://gamers-coin.org/apihelp).
 The methods are exposed as lower camelcase methods on the `gamerscoin.Client` object, or you may call the API directly using the `cmd` method.

+# We :heart: Pull Requests!
+Seriously, we really do.
+It doesn't matter whether you're fixing a typo or overhauling a major area of the code base.
+You will be showered in :thumbsup: :thumbsup: :thumbsup:<br><br>

 ## Install